USS Luiseno: Argentine Navy service

 Decommissioned and struck from the Naval Vessel Register on 1 July 1975, Luiseno was subsequently transferred to Argentina under terms of the Security Assistance Program and renamed ARA Francisco de Gurruchaga (A-3).
-She was still in service with the Argentine Navy as of 2009.
+She served with the Argentine Navy until 2024, when she was sunk in a naval shooting exercise.

 Gurruchaga incident

 On 19 February 1982, six weeks before the beginning of the Falklands War, an incident occurred that could have sparked a full-fledged war between Chile and Argentina during the Papal mediation in the Beagle conflict.
 ARA Gurruchaga was anchored at Deceit Island inside the Beagle zone under mediation in Vatican, ostensibly providing support for sports boats participating in the Rio de Janeiro-Sydney boat race.
 The Quidora torpedo Boat approached and ordered the Argentine ship to leave the area.
 She fired several warning shots when the Argentine craft refused to move, as other Chilean ships converged to the scene.
 Although originally ordered not to leave the area and to wait for Argentine warships to arrive, the Argentine patrol boat received new orders to proceed to port as it became obvious that the Chilean navy had no intentions of backing down.